 The Cap and Rack spring Roller is a traditional design which has been used for many years.
 At Tidmarsh, we have provided many Cap and Rack blinds for the National Trust, English Heritage and various well-known museums and art galleries.

-A wide range of specialist blind fabrics are available, in various colours, designs and finishes.
+A wide range of specialist blind fabrics is available, in various colours, designs, and finishes.
 One of the most appropriate fabrics that we offer for the Traditional blinds is Scottish Holland which has a huge history to it.
-Some of the most notable selling points are that it is recommend by the National Trust and is also far more environmentally friendly than standard polyester fabric as it is 100% cotton.
+Some of the most notable selling points are that it is recommended by the National Trust and is also far more environmentally friendly than standard polyester fabric as it is 100% cotton.